 Resilient behavior refers to an individual's capacity to effectively manage stress and traumatic situations (Portnoy et al., 2018).
-It is also defined as the ability to recover from stressful life events, maintain emotional balance in the face of significant threats, and apply positive coping strategies to overcome adversity (Smith et al., 2008).
-It involves confronting challenges and thriving despite difficult circumstances (Southwick et al., 2014).
-Resilient behavior fosters a positive and hopeful mindset, reducing the likelihood of stress-induced helplessness (Kataria, 2012).
-Physically challenged in-school adolescents often demonstrate such behavior.
-Among them, resilience reflects their ability to achieve goals despite formidable challenges in school and life more broadly (Agasisti et al., 2018).
-Their ability to navigate life and pursue personal goals remains a subject of growing scholarly interest.
-Several studies have examined factors predicting resilient behavior among physically challenged in-school adolescents.
+It is also understood as the ability to recover from stressful life events, maintain emotional balance in the face of significant threats, and apply positive coping strategies to bounce back from adversity (Smith et al., 2008).
+It involves overcoming challenges and thriving despite difficult circumstances (Southwick et al., 2014).
+Resilient behavior plays a crucial role in fostering a positive and hopeful mindset, reducing the likelihood of individuals succumbing to stress or experiencing a sense of helplessness (Kataria, 2012).
+One group that often demonstrates resilient behavior is physically challenged, in-school adolescents.
+Among this group, resilient behavior reflects how these adolescents achieve their goals despite confronting formidable challenges in school and life more broadly (Agasisti et al., 2018).
+Their ability to navigate life and pursue personal goals continues to be a topic of growing interest.
+Several studies have explored the factors that predict resilient behavior among physically challenged in-school adolescents.

-To begin with, academic impairment, defined as psychological and environmental factors that hinder physically challenged in-school adolescents from acquiring verbal, reading, and mathematics skills essential for post-secondary education (Daramola, 2023), significantly affects this group of students.
-It manifests in various forms, such as inattention and poor concentration, leading to difficulties in note-taking, susceptibility to distractions during learning, and inability to recall information during tests and examinations-all of which result in poor academic performance (Hammermeister et al., 2020; Mayes et al., 2022).
-Unlike in developed countries, where physically challenged in-school adolescents are provided with accommodations and instructional materials, those in Nigeria often lack such resources (Daramola, 2023).
-Studies have revealed that physically challenged in-school adolescents who score high on impairment scales tend to exhibit higher resilient behavior than those with lower scores (Keenan et al., 2019; Kahn et al., 2019; Ko & Chang, 2019; Van der Meulen et al., 2020).
+To begin with, academic impairment, which refers to psychological and environmental factors that hinder physically challenged in-school adolescents from acquiring verbal, reading, and mathematics skills essential for pursuing postsecondary education and beyond (Daramola, 2023), significantly affects this group of students.
+Academic impairment manifests in various forms, such as inattention and poor concentration, which lead to difficulties in taking notes during classes, being easily distracted during teaching and learning processes, and the inability to recall information during tests and examinations-all of which result in poor academic performance (Hammermeister et al., 2020; Mayes et al., 2022).
+In contrast to developed countries, where physically challenged in-school adolescents are provided with accommodations and instructional materials to support their learning, those in Nigeria often lack access to such resources (Daramola, 2023).
+Studies have revealed that physically challenged in-school adolescents who score high on impairment scales tend to exhibit higher levels of resilient behavior compared to their counterparts who score low on such scales (Keenan et al., 2019; Kahn et al., 2019; Ko & Chang, 2019; Van der Meulen et al., 2020).

-In addition, social support, defined as assistance from family members, friends, and significant others (Ruiz-Rodriguez et al., 2022; Zhang et al., 2017), affects resilient behavior among physically challenged in-school adolescents.
-Social support may be received or perceived.
-Received support refers to "the actual amount of supportive behavior" (Gulacti, 2010), whereas perceived support is "the belief that an individual would have support from family, friends, and significant others" (Gulacti, 2010).
-According to Cullen's (1994) social support theory, relationships with parents, siblings, and other significant others offer different types of support that help individuals withstand and recover from adversity.
-Applied to this study, physically challenged inschool adolescents with supportive families, friends, and significant others are more likely to develop stronger resilient behavior than peers lacking such support.
-Consequently, individuals with high levels of social support demonstrate greater resilience than those with low levels (Anthony & Mol, 2017; Rizzi & Giuffo, 2023; Suhr et al., 2017).
+In addition, social support, which is described as the type of support individuals receive from family members, friends, and significant others (Ruiz-Rodriguez et al., 2022; Zhang et al., 2017), affects resilient behavior among physically challenged in-school adolescents.
+Social support can be either received or perceived.
+Received support refers to "the actual amount of supportive behavior" (Gulacti, 2010), whereas perceived support is defined as "the belief that an individual would have support from family, friends, and significant others" (Gulacti, 2010).
+Cullen's (1994) social support theory suggests that family relationships with the father, mother, siblings, and other significant others offer different types of support that help individuals withstand and recover from adversity.
+Applied to this study, physically challenged inschool adolescents with supportive families, friends, and significant others are more likely to develop stronger resilient behavior in their current circumstances than their peers who lack such support.
+This is why individuals with high levels of social support demonstrate greater resilient behavior than those with low (Anthony & Mol, 2017; Rizzi & Giuffo, 2023; Suhr et al., 2017).